Introducing Captain Timely

 Be on the lookout for Captain Timely around the Netley Campus; she’s very fast because she’s never late, but she has been known to come and join us for Wake-up Shake-up in the morning!

 Help us to help your child

 Please ensure that your child comes to school everyday.
 This is your legal responsibility.
 Those children who come to school regularly make much better progress then those who don’t.
 Any child who has time off school for whatever reason misses important teaching and a great deal of work.

 Should your child be too ill to attend school then you must telephone the school office with an explanation for your child’s absence.
 Please ensure that you inform the Office staff directly before 9.00am on the first day of absence or the absence may be registered as unauthorised and a penalty notice may be issued.

 This absence must be followed by a note of explanation when your child returns to school.
 If your child is away for three days you must keep the school informed by telephone.
-After three days the school will require a letter and medical card.
+After three days the school will require a letter or a medical card.

 A list of school holidays is issued every year and family holidays should be planned within these dates.
 Taking children out of school during term time in exceptional circumstances is only authorised upon application to the Headteacher.

 If attendance becomes a concern the following will happen: